 The much-mocked Tapioca Pudding has dropped from sight by the start of 1987, but her female replacement (of sorts), a little girl named Lydia with whom Linus shares a number of surreal conversations, makes up the difference simply by virtue of her weirdness.
 She constantly asks Linus, "Aren't you kind of old for me?" and quite literally changes her name on a daily basis.
 Remarkably, this character would hang around the strip for the better part of a decade, arguably mining more out of an obvious case of schizophrenia than any fictional character ever has.
 With Sally's unrequited crush on Linus having become something of a cliche -- let's not even talk about Lucy's thing for Schroeder anymore -- I do credit Schulz for trying to approach the "bizarre romance" theme from a somewhat different angle.
 Lydia, however, is so peculiar that I must count her introduction into the main cast as a mixed blessing at best.
 Perhaps she will be given more "normal" personality traits as time goes on.

-The tone of this volume is summed up by the "Lucy/Charlie Brown/football" strip of October 23, 1988, in which the two characters trundle through their notorious routine without a single word being spoken until the last panel.
-At the end, Lucy sighs, "Eventually everything in life becomes so routine."
-Supposedly, Schulz was completely burned out on ideas for this yearly ritual and managed to dredge up another one only because President Reagan told him that the bit was his favorite PEANUTS moment.
+The tone of this volume is summed up by the "Lucy/Charlie Brown/kicking the football" strip of October 23, 1988, in which the two characters trundle through their notorious routine without a single word being spoken until the last panel.
+At the end, Lucy sighs, "Eventually, everything in life becomes so routine."
+Supposedly, Schulz was completely burned out on ideas for this yearly ritual and managed to dredge up another one only because President Reagan once told him that the bit was his favorite PEANUTS moment.
 I suppose that one could call this minimalist version of the routine "inspired" because it strips everything down to its existential essence, but I'd prefer to call it an indication of a very tired and jaded creator.
 What I've seen of the 90s PEANUTS, however, suggests that much better things are to come in Schulz' final decade.